Kumodatsu/musique-non-stop/README.md

 unless otherwise specified.

 ### Prerequisites
-To build and run this project you need the following:
+To run this project you need the following:
-- [.NET SDK version 6.0.0][1]  or greater.
+- To build the source code, you need [.NET SDK version 6.0.0][1] or greater.
+If you don't wanto to build the code yourself (or don't know what that means), you can also simply [download the program][5].
 - You need a Discord bot token.
 If you don't have one yet, [create a new Discord application][2] and add a bot to it.
 - For the bot to play any audio, you need to run a [Lavalink][3] server.